bogdanbacila/AttributeGradingTest/README.md

 ## Test structure

-- The test is split into 7 short sessions, each with a corresponding configuration file beginning with "Config".
+- The test is split into 7 sessions, each with a corresponding configuration file beginning with "configFile_".
-- For each session, please follow previous steps 3-8 until all sessions are finished.
+- For each session, please follow previous steps 3-9 until all sessions are finished.

 - You will be presented with a number of test trials, comprised of two listening positions, "A" and "B".
-The goal of the test is to compare the two stimuli and indicate which one is perceptually greater (wider, further, louder depending on the assessed attribute)
+The goal of the test is to compare the two stimuli and indicate which one is perceptually greater (wider, further, louder, brighter depending on the assessed attribute)
-- Please listen carefully to both stimuli, by clicking on them. (space bar - Play/Pause)
+- Please listen carefully to both stimuli, by clicking on them or using the keyboard shortcuts (a-for stimulus A, s-for stimulus B). (space bar - Play/Pause)
-- To compare the pair of stimuli please drag the slider to the side which corresponds to the stimulus which has a greater magnitude of the assessed attribute (e.g. when comparing A and B, if A has a perceptually larger ASW please drag the slider towards A and vice-versa).
+- To compare the pair of stimuli please drag the slider to the side which corresponds to the stimulus which has a greater magnitude of the assessed attribute (e.g. when comparing A and B, if A has a perceptually larger LEV please drag the slider towards A and vice-versa).
 - The slider **can not** be left in the centre position.
 A red border will indicate that it has to be changed, unlocking the next trial.

 -  It is important when comparing the stimuli to focus **only** on the assessed attribute.
 Please disregard changes in head orientation or position unless the attribute is assessing them.
 - Please don't forget to close your eyes whilst listening to the stimuli.

 ## Test attributes and definitions